A certain first lady once said, ‘the future belongs to those who believe in the beauty of their dreams.’

-So if you’re looking for some literary inspiration, are bored and curious, or are suffering from Netflix-induced indecision, here are our top 5 movies and books that were inspired by dreams.
+So if you’re looking for some literary inspiration, are bored and curious, or are suffering from Netflix-induced indecision, here are our top 5 books and movies based on dreams.

 The storyline of Christopher Nolan’s psychological thriller Inception was inspired by a lucid dream.

 (That’s right.
-A movie about a dream, within a dream, within a dream, was inspired by a dream.)
+A movie based on dreams was inspired by a dream.)

-If you’ve not seen it yet, do it (even if it’s just to lovingly gaze upon Leonardo DiCaprio’s stunningly chiseled jaw-line and baby blues).
-In a nutshell, DiCaprio plays a unique corporate spy-cum-con-artist who can infiltrate anyone’s dreams to extract and steal the most valuable ideas and secrets.
+If you’ve not seen it yet, do it even if it’s just to lovingly gaze upon Leonardo DiCaprio’s stunningly chiseled jaw-line and baby blues.
+In a nutshell, DiCaprio plays a unique corporate spy-turned-con-artist who can infiltrate anyone’s dreams to extract and steal the most valuable ideas and secrets.